What Is the Grant Writing Process? The 8 Steps I Follow

 That is just one scenario.
 Likewise, you can have something else on your plate.

-When you write a funding proposal, it should value time, and your tone should come across as serious with an appropriate amount of enthusiasm to make sure they stay interested.
+When you write a funding proposal, you should value time, and your tone should come across as serious with an appropriate amount of enthusiasm to keep the funding agency interested.

 Remember to stick to the granter’s specific guidelines and mention what you have been asked for in your application.
 Keep their interest alive through your grant writing.

-Do some more number-crunching ahead of time to avoid any unpleasant surprises at any stage during the proposal development process.
+Do some more number-crunching to avoid any unpleasant surprises at any stage during the proposal development process.

 Find a trustworthy source with accurate information about the grant industry to give you an idea of how much money is appropriate for your project.

-Research competitive grant funding opportunities, past winners, and give yourself an idea of where yours fits into this spectrum.
+Research competitive grant funding opportunities and past winners to get an idea of where yours fits into this spectrum.

 Format